 Trail Of Dead.
 "Wasted State Of Mind."
-Starts out disarmingly enough, with machine-gun bongos (yeah, bongos...or so it sounds) then the piano puts the eyebrows on it in a minor key, and stutter-step drums occasionally drop back into keep things from reaching fourth gear, but we're there soon enough with the vocals and a hummable melody.
-We keep going back to the bongos, so I get a very strong "AC/DC Thunderstruck--Never Really Gets Off The Ground" vibe from this.
+Starts out disarmingly enough, with machine-gun bongos (or so it sounds) then the piano puts the eyebrows on it in a minor key, and stutter-step drums occasionally drop back into keep things from reaching fourth gear, but we're there soon enough with the vocals and a hummable melody.
+We keep going back to the bongos, so this never really feels like it gets off the ground for me (AC/DC's "Thunderstruck" is the same way for me, FWIW.)
 Then at about 3:28, the coda starts, and it's a long slow fade, or feels like it should be.
 Instruments bow one by one, until we're left with nothing but voice and, I think...an accordion?

 Keane.
 "Is It Any Wonder."
 I've found no Keane songs on any of my usual blog haunts (Fluxblog, TRGAW, a few others), but am quite lucky to ghave found the two of theirs that I do have first on SIRIUS radio (whence "Bend and Break" came) and "Is It Any Wonder" from the net-based Atlanta (I think) station mentioned in the next entry about the Raconteurs.